 Committal of the deceased to God and the body to its final resting place recall the act of baptism and derive Christian meaning from God’s baptismal covenant with us.
 We acknowledge the reality of death and the pain of loss, and we give thanks for the life that was lived and shared with us.
 We worship in the awareness that our gathering includes the whole communion of saints, visible and invisible, and that in Christ the ties of love unite the living and the dead.

-Until that day, we are charged by Christ to "go therefore and make disciples of all nations, baptizing them in the name of the Father, the Son, and the Holy Spirit, and teaching them to obey everything that I have commanded you.
-And remember, I am with you always, to the end of the age" (Matthew 28:19-20).
+Until that day, we are charged by Christ to “go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to obey everything that I’ve commanded you.
+Look, I myself will be with you every day until the end of this present age” (Matthew 28:19-20).